-“…the second coming of Christ dates from the fall of the year 1914.”
+“… the second coming of Christ dates from the fall of the year 1914.”

-It’s interesting that from 1930 to 1940, other Watch Tower publications, such as The Harp of God, 1940 edition, continued to maintain the old 1874 date for Christ’s return.
+Yet from 1930 to 1940, other Watch Tower publications, such as The Harp of God, 1940 edition, continued to maintain the old 1874 date for Christ’s return.

 Then, in 1943, which is 63 years after the Watch Tower Society first announced Christ’s 1874 presence, the change in the year of Christ’s return from 1874 to 1914 became official doctrine.
-Think about the heart-wrenching-confusion Witnesses went through as they contemplated the implications of the new teaching; if 1874 was no longer a valid date, then how could they be sure about 1914?

 Countless people walked away from the Society due to this change in the year of Christ’s return.
 Others had to face the fact that remaining would make them objects of scorn like never before.
 Skeptics had a heyday when the Society itself admitted they were wrong about 1874.
 The faithful were assured that this change in the “Time” and the resulting shakeup was part of God’s plan to remove the tares which had been planted among the wheat.